Survival models and health sequences: Reverse alignment

 The chief motivation for time reversal has to do with the effective alignment of patient records for comparison and signal extraction.
-Are the temporal patterns likely to be more similar in records aligned by age (time since birth or recruitment), or are they likely to be more similar in records aligned by reverse age (time remaining to failure)?
+Are the temporal patterns likely to be more similar in two records aligned either by patient age or by recruitment date, or are they likely to be more similar in records aligned by reverse age (time remaining to failure)?
 Ultimately, the answer must depend on the context, but the context of survival studies suggests that the latter may be more effective than the former.
-Table~1 shows the averaged $Y$-values indexed by $T$ and $t$ for the prothrombin example discussed in more detail in section~\ref{cirrhosis_example}.
+Table~\ref{avgproth:tab} shows the averaged $Y$-values indexed by $T$ and $t$ for the prothrombin example discussed in more detail in section~\ref{cirrhosis_example}.
 It should be borne in mind that each cell is the average of 8--266 non-independent high-variability measurements, the larger counts occurring in the upper left cells.
 Alignment by reverse time is equivalent to counting leftwards from the main diagonal.
-Despite certain anomalies in the table of averages, e.g.~row~6,~column~4, it is clear that reverse-time is a more effective way of organizing the data to display the main trends in the mean response: the forward- and reverse-time sums of squares (equally weighted) are 543.0 and 1132.8 respectively, both on eight degrees of freedom.
-A standard least-squares analysis shows that the prothrombin mean values are not additive in $T, t$, but they are approximately additive in $T, T-t$, i.e.~expressible approximately as $\alpha(T)+\beta(T-t)$.
-Figures.~8.3 and~8.4 of van Houwelingen and Putter (2012), which are not substantially different from Fig.~2 of this paper, offer strong confirmation of this viewpoint in one further survival study involving white blood cell counts for patients suffering from chronic myeloid leukemia.
-For an application unrelated to survival, see example~B of Cox and Snell (1981).
+Despite certain anomalies in the table of averages, e.g.~row~6,~column~4, it is clear that reverse-time is a more effective way of organizing the data to display the main trends in the mean response: the forward- and reverse-time sums of squares (equally weighted) are $543.0$ and $1132.8$ respectively, both on eight degrees of freedom.

-Model construction by time reversal may appear peculiar and unnatural in biological work, where the accepted wisdom is that an effect such as death cannot precede its supposed causes, such as ill health.
-However, the contrarian viewpoint---that proximity to death is the chief cause of ill health---seems neither less compelling nor more helpful.
-The author's attitude is that metaphysical discussion along such lines is seldom productive and best avoided.